 - Legal/Compliance: Reviews contracts and ensures regulatory fit

-Your B to B sales strategy needs to address all of these personas, not just one.
-A great pitch to the end-user is useless if the CFO hasn’t been convinced on ROI.
+Your B to B sales strategy needs to address all of these personas.
+A great pitch to the end-user won’t move anything if the CFO hasn’t been convinced on ROI.

 The Non-Linear Journey

 Modern B to B buyers don’t follow a simple funnel.
-They research independently, compare alternatives, revisit decisions, and often arrive at conversations with vendors already 70% of the way through their evaluation.
-This is why intent signals — behavioral data that shows when a company is actively looking for a solution — have become so valuable.
+They research independently, compare alternatives, revisit decisions, and often arrive at vendor conversations already 70% through their evaluation.
+This is why intent signals have become so valuable.
+An intent signal is the context a company is in: behavioral data that shows when a company is actively working on a problem you can solve.

 B To B Marketing: What Works